The theme for this year’s U of N gathering:

 Do we operate from a divided secular/ sacred worldview that puts some jobs and ministries as more valuable than others?

-To see a video recap of the gathering, click here
+To see a video recap of the gathering, click here.

 There is also an initiative to create online and distance learning that also offers U of N credits called Extension Studies.
 This is a very flexible and creative way to create virtual learning opportunities around a wide variety of topics, as well as offering structured staff training that also qualifies for U of N credits.